davidbhr/CompactionAnalyzer/README.md

 # CompactionAnalyzer

 Cells apply contractile forces to their surrounding e.g. during migration, development, wound healing, or in various diseases.
 To study these processes, cellular forces can be measured using traction force microscopy.
 However, 3D traction force microscopy can be very laborious (nonlinear FE models, rheology, regularization).
 In 3D fiber networks, alignment and compaction of fibers is a consequence of cellular forces.
 The method here quantifies the amount of fiber alignment & fiber density around cells in fiber matrices.
-These quantities can then be used as an proxy value of contractile force (or for different purposes).
+These quantities can then be used as an proxy value of contractile force and to resolve drug-induced changes in the matrix fiber arrangmet (or for different purposes)

 <p align="center">
 <img src="../master//docs/images/TimelapseHSC.gif" width="700" />